-The independent jury that judges proposals for the European Inventor Award consists of international authorities in the fields of intellectual property, business, science, politics, media and research.
+The independent jury that judges proposals for the European Inventor Award consists of leading experts in the fields of intellectual property, business, science, politics, media and research.
 In 2020, the jury is chaired by Helen Lee.

 is a researcher with an outstanding career in diagnostics.
 Dr Lee withdrew from the world of business in the mid- 1990s to focus on research.
 In 1996, she started her ongoing pursuit of technologies and diagnostic assays for resource-strapped regions, as head of the Diagnostics Development Unit at Cambridge University.
 In 2002, Dr Lee founded the company Diagnostics for the Real World Ltd, and has chaired the Diagnostic Steering Committee at the World Health Organization.
 She is also the recipient of the 2005 Lord Lloyd Kilgerran Award, the 2006 British Female Inventor in Industry Award, the 2006 European Women of Achievement Award and the 2007 Asian Women of Achievement Award.

 is the President of the Administrative Board of the Centre for International Intellectual Property Studies (CEIPI).
 Mr Battistelli started his career as a civil servant in the French Ministry of Economy and Finance and later became director with responsibility for innovation, competitiveness and industrial property policy at the Ministry of the Economy, Finance and Industry before being appointed Director General of the French National Industrial Property Institute (INPI) in 2004.
 Mr Battistelli was previously the President of the European Patent Office (2010-2018).